AI-sandbox/GMMN-genotype-simulation/README.md

 The dependencies are listed in requirements.txt.
 They can be installed with pip:

     pip install -r requirements.txt

-TODO: requirements

 ## Usage

 ### Parameters

-The GMMN can be trainned with Real Data or Random Features, and the network weights of the Random Features can be restarted.
+The GMMN can be trainned with real data or random features, and the network weights of the random features can be restarted.
-By default the GMMN is trained with Random Features with restart.
+By default the GMMN is trained with random features with restart.
 This can be changed in the config_users.txt with the following parameters:

      "loss_generator" : "Random_features" or "freq_matching_loss" (Real data)
      "restart_features": 0 (No restart) or 1 (restart)